Nate Hairston: 2017

-The Indianapolis Colts selected Hairston in the fifth round (158th overall) of the 2017 NFL Draft.
+The Indianapolis Colts selected Hairston in the fifth round (158th overall) of the 2017 NFL draft.
+Hairston was selected by an Orangutan from the Indianapolis Zoo, making him one of the only NFL players to be drafted by an animal.
 Hairston was the 23rd cornerback drafted in 2017.

-On May 11, 2017, the Indianapolis Colts signed Hairston to a four-year, $2.66 million contract that includes a signing bonus of $267,758.
+On May 11, 2017, the Colts signed Hairston to a four-year, $2.66 million contract that includes a signing bonus of $267,758.

 Hairston entered training camp as a backup cornerback and special teams player and was slated to be a developmental project.
 Head coach Chuck Pagano named Hairston the fourth cornerback on the Colts' depth chart to begin the regular season in 2017.
 He was listed on the depth chart behind Vontae Davis, Rashaan Melvin, and Quincy Wilson.

-He made his professional regular season debut in the Indianapolis Colts' season-opener at the Los Angeles Rams and made one solo tackle in their 46–9 loss.
+He made his professional regular season debut in the Colts' season-opener at the Los Angeles Rams and made one solo tackle in their 46–9 loss.
 The following week, Hairston made his first career start as a nickelback after Vontae Davis was ruled inactive due to a groin injury.
 He recorded four solo tackles and made his first career sack on Cardinals' quarterback Carson Palmer in their 16–13 overtime loss to the 2017 Arizona Cardinals.
 On October 1, 2017, Hairston collected a season-high six combined tackles and forced a safety for the first scoring play of his career during a 46–18 loss at the Seattle Seahawks in Week 4.
 Hairston sacked Seahawks' quarterback Russell Wilson for a six-yard loss in the first quarter in the endzone for his first career safety.
 Hairston was inactive for the Colts' Week 5 win against the San Francisco 49ers due to a quadriceps injury.
 On November 26, 2017, Hairston recorded five combined tackles, made a season-high two pass deflections, and also made his first career interception in the Colts' 20–16 loss against the Tennessee Titans in Week 12.
 He made his first career interception off a pass by Titans' quarterback Marcus Mariota, that was originally intended for wide receiver Taywan Taylor, and returned it for a ten-yard gain in the second quarter.
 Hairston was inactive for the Colts' Week 15 loss to the Denver Broncos after suffering a concussion the previous week.
 He finished his rookie season in 2017 with 36 combined tackles (25 solo), five pass deflections, two sacks, one interception, and a safety in 14 games and four starts.